Controls

 • value: Represents the currenly selected values.
 This takes the form of a JSON in string notation.
 Any values found in the JSON String will have the corressponding option checked; an empty JSON String or one that has values not in the options list will have nothing checked.

 • options: This is the list of the available value choices for the dropdown.
-In the form designer, each line represents an option, press enter to make a new line.
-For assigning options with rules, options are assigned with javascript dictionary objects, similar to dropdown controls.
+Options are assigned with javascript dictionary objects, similar to dropdown controls.

 An example of setting Checkbox options with a rule.